For all things vegetarian and vegan

 The recipe calls for chocolate biscotti.
 If you can't find these, you can use plain biscotti or any sponge-based cake instead.
 Lady fingers (savoiardi in Italy or trifle sponges in the UK) would work very well.
 To make up for the lack of chocolate, sprinkle a teaspoon of cocoa powder on the cakes while they are soaking.

 For the liqueur, Tia Maria and amaretto are both highly suitable, but sherry is a good substitute.
 Another good choice would be Kahlua, which is a rich coffee-based liqueur.
-If you prefer a non-alcoholic version, just omit the liqueur and add half a teaspoon of vanilla extract instead.
+If you prefer a non-alcoholic version, just omit the liqueur and add half a teaspoon of vanilla extract instead (or see my separate recipe for alcohol-free tiramisu).

 These quantities should yield six portions.